Tim36tt/RosemOSP/README.txt

 How to start RosemOSP
+1.Download a zip file
+2.extract a file
-1.download a python
+3.download a python
-2.in terminal (pip install kyvy) and (pip install certifi)
+4.in terminal (pip install kyvy) and (pip install certifi)
-3and you ready to make a customs
+5.and you ready to make a customs